 Once you've accepted your Google credits and linked your Google Cloud Billing account to Terra, you'll be able to create a Terra Billing project.
-You need a Terra Billing project to create a workspace.
+You need a Terra Billing project to create a workspace to work in Terra.
 These Billing projects are internal to Terra, and act as a passthrough for Google Cloud costs.

 3.3.
 Name your Billing project.

-3.3.
-Select My Billing Account from the dropdown ("My Billing Account" is the default name for your GCP free credits and it should be the only option) and click the Create Billing project button.
+3.4.
+Select My Billing Account from the dropdown ("My Billing Account" is the default name for your GCP free credits, and it should be the only option) and click the Create button.